markusfleck/PARENT/README.md

   the same results.
 If this is not the case, that means that your system is not executing the code in a proper manner (run condition).

-  With that said, I have been using the code now for five years and never observed any deviations from previously calculated results.
+  With that said, I have been using the code now for ten years and never observed any deviations from previously calculated results.
 Neither on a XEON cluster, a Threadripper CPU nor even on a Raspberry Pi using ARM architecture.